Skip to content

 • Production remains limited at roughly 23 installs per week globally, meaning lead times can be long.

-Tesla Solar Roof Costs in 2026
+Tesla Solar Roof Cost in 2026

 Pricing for a Tesla Solar Roof varies widely depending on roof size, complexity, Powerwall upgrades, and location.
 On average, U.S. homeowners can expect to spend $60K–$150K pre-incentives, or roughly $7–$16 per watt, which is 2–5× more expensive than traditional panels.
 For a detailed breakdown of Tesla Solar Roof costs, see our full Tesla Solar Roof Cost 2025 guide.